pivotal/docs-tas-adapter/install.md

 ### <a id="scaling-components"></a>(Optional) Scale Application Service Adapter components

-To configure the scaling parameters for each component of Application Service Adapter:

-1. Include the following values in your `tas-adapter-values.yml` file:
+To configure the scaling parameters for each component of Application Service Adapter, include the following values in your `tas-adapter-values.yml` file:

    ```yaml
    scaling: